rodrigo-tavares/rodrigo-tavares/README.md

 ### Hi there 👋

 My name is Rodrigo Tavares, and I'm from Brazil (🇧🇷).
 I've been working as Front-End Engineer since 2015.
-Actually I work as a Mobile Engineer at Nubank using Flutter and Clojure. :)
+Actually I work as a Senior Software Engineer at Gympass using React Native. :)

 📫 How to reach me: